 She knew I was suffering from hyperemesis gravidarum, and she really left me in charge to make the decisions I felt were right for me and my baby.

-In my opinion, she seemed so relieved that I had my medical card, that she didn’t really care about anything else, including how I used it or how often.
+In my opinion, she seemed so relieved that I had , that she didn’t really care about anything else, including how I used it or how often.

 My experience goes to show that not all healthcare providers have biases when it comes to cannabis consumption during pregnancy, and many believe cannabis is a better option in certain situations.

-I know not all doctors will have the same reaction, but if you are scared about having that first conversation, starting with a medical card may really help the experience go smoothly.
+I know not all doctors will have the same reaction, but if you are scared about having that first conversation, starting with a may really help the experience go smoothly.

 *Please note that this is only my personal experience, and I cannot say that a medical card will be enough legal protection in every state.